ellingrj/ISA401-Final-Project/Data/data_description.md

 # Streaming Services Ad Data — Data Dictionary / Description

-**Dataset:** Streaming Services Ad Data (Created 5/4/2-26)
+**Dataset:** Streaming Services Ad Data (Created 5/8/26)
 **Publisher:** Rylee Elling

 ---

 ## Overview

 This dataset gives a clear snapshot of how major streaming services perform, how widely they’re used, and how much advertising they carry.
-It includes numbers on revenue, subscribers, ad spending, household reach, viewing share, and detailed ad‑load patterns.
+It includes numbers on revenue, subscribers, ad spending, and ad patterns.
 Altogether, it helps compare how big each platform is and what the ad experience looks like for viewers.

 ---